PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Index.md

 to play around with script.

 When the **IoT Gateway** runs, it loads all dynamic link modules (with file extension `.dll`) automatically.
-All extensions and executable modules defined in these modules will be found and starated automatically.
+All extensions and executable modules defined in these modules will be found and started automatically.

 To use this server software, you need to accept the [License agreement](Copyright.md).
 Check out the [License page](Copyright.md) for details.